Ahead of the Storm

 Neighborhood and Condominium Associations

-If you are a property manager or part of a condominium/neighborhood association and have questions about insurance policy coverages, feel free to contact our corporate office in Tampa.
-We will be happy to put you in touch with one of our firm's Tampa based commercial loss public adjusters or large-loss property insurance claim specialists.
+If you are a property manager or part of a condominium/neighborhood association and have questions about insurance policy coverages, feel free to contact our corporate office in Boynton Beach, FL. at 800-303-2591.
+We will be happy to put you in touch with one of our commercial loss public adjusters or large-loss property insurance claim specialists.

 After Hurricane Ike, a large Texas insurer underpaid hundreds of property insurance claims located in a remote area of Texas based upon the wind versus wave argument.
-The Public Adjusters worked in conjunction with a notable and published meteorologist who, based upon his independent findings, provided to us weather reports which disputed the insurance company's findings.
-These weather reports and the expertise of Mr. Rocco Calaci played an integral role in getting the property insurance claims paid and settled.
+Ken Browne has worked in conjunction with a notable and published meteorologist, Rocco Calaci, who, based upon his independent findings, provided to us weather reports which disputed the insurance company's findings.
+These weather reports and the expertise of Mr. Rocco Calaci played an integral role in getting the property insurance claims paid and settled